TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 shown in the backend (:ref:`FormEngine <FormEngine>`) fields.

-While you can use TypoScript :ref:`t3tsref:pageTsTcaDefaults` to modify defaults of usual TCA-based attributes, this is not possible on FlexForms.
+While you can use page TSconfig's :ref:`t3tsref:pageTsTcaDefaults` to modify defaults of usual TCA-based attributes, this is not possible on FlexForms.
 This is because the values are calculated at an earlier step in the Core workflow, where FlexForm values